 Always dispose of products in an airtight container.
 When traveling or sharing a house with others, dispose of each incontinence garment in a plastic bag with a zip-style seal.

-Clothing made of 100% polyester may have to be thrown away, because it is difficult to get the smell out of this fabric.
+Clothing made of 100% polyester may have to be thrown away because it is difficult to get the smell out of this fabric.

 The air around you also deserves attention.
 Use an air freshener that neutralizes odors, not one that leaves a strong smell of perfume.
 Potpourri and incense, available in grocery stores, drug stores, and card shops, will keep your house smelling fresh.
 If weather permits, open some windows to get fresh air circulating around the house.

 Sometimes people are not aware that an odor is present.
 If you are incontinent, find someone you trust to tell you honestly if there is any odor anywhere.